Level 4 Diploma in Computing

 Examinations

-Formal exams to assess knowledge and understanding.
+Formal exams assess knowledge and understanding.

 Learning Outcomes: